xyz-deploy-github/docker-lock/README.md

 ```

 ## Code quality and correctness
-To clean, format, lint, and run unit tests:
+To clean, format, lint, install, generate a new Lockfile, and run unit tests:
 ```bash
 make
 ```